Think facing misdemeanor charges is no big deal? Think again – a conviction can have a significant effect on job prospects and more.

 Why You Need a Misdemeanor Lawyer

 Avoid Jail TimeClass A and B misdemeanors can result in jail time if you are convicted.
-Our lawyer advocates on your behalf to get your charges dismissed or reduced to eliminate jail time by making a deal with the prosecution.
+We will work tirelessly to ensure the best possible outcome for your situation.
+Our lawyer will advocate on your behalf to get your charges dismissed or reduced to eliminate jail time by making a deal with the prosecution.

 You Don’t Have to Plead GuiltyHaving a criminal defense lawyer on your side means that you do not have to plead guilty.
-Our lawyer builds the strongest case possible and works to eliminate or reduce your punishment.
+Our lawyer will build the strongest case possible and work to eliminate or reduce your punishment.
+We will fight tirelessly to get you the best results possible.

 How Much Does a Criminal Defense Attorney Cost?